dineshchhantyal/c-project/README.md

 # Some More Convesion

+- Atomic Design Principles
 - Use DRY principle, try to reduce code as much as possible.
-- `0` means true in different section of code where `1` means false.
+- `0` means true in different section of code while `1` means false.

 # DEPENDENCPY